friends-of-forkcms/fork-cms-module-commerce/docs/frontend-theming.md

 Currently the module includes the `CommerceDemo` demo theme which is used in the preview url and to develop locally.
 It's built using an modern and productive stack:

--   [Tailwind CSS](https://tailwindcss.com), providing utility classes to style components.
+-   [Tailwind CSS](https://tailwindcss.com), a highly customisable CSS framework which can be used directly in your HTML.
+No more heavy CSS!
--   [Alpine.js](https://alpinejs.dev), to sprinkle javascript on our Twig templates.
+-   [Alpine.js](https://alpinejs.dev), a lightweight tool for progressive enhancement.
+Sprinkle some javascript on our Twig templates.
--   [Vite](https://vitejs.dev), a lightning fast build tool.
+-   [Vite](https://vitejs.dev), a lightning fast build tool ⚡.
 Only needs a `vite.config.js` file, less complex than Webpack.
 -   [Typescript](https://www.typescriptlang.org)

 The demo theme uses a few dependencies.
 We try to avoid jQuery and go for lightweight, vanilla JS libraries.
 E.g.